HallaSurvivor/Blog/_posts/2024-05-07-topological-topos-3-bonus-axioms.md

 [^17]:
     This realization has probably been made by many people, but it was added to the nlab by Mike Shulman.

+[^18]:
+    Notably Moerdijk and Reyes, in
+    _Smooth spaces versus continuous spaces in models for synthetic differential geometry_, for instance.